Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Best places to take pictures

-Walking near Notre Dame, you will be able to know closely and just a few steps from the cathedral, the fountain of Saint Michel, an impressive stone sculpture designed by Haussmann and representing the struggle of good against evil through the archangel Michael and the devil.
+Strolling near Notre Dame, you can get up close and just a few steps from the cathedral, the fountain of Saint Michel, an impressive stone sculpture designed by Haussmann and representing the struggle of good against evil through the archangel Michael and the devil.
 In addition, this fountain is the gateway to the Latin Quarter.

 Where to eat near Notre Dame

-If you are passing by to visit Notre Dame and do not know where to stay to eat in Paris, you should know that in this area of Paris there are two quite famous places, one of them for being one of the oldest restaurants and another for having a close relationship with the cathedral of Notre Dame and its history.
+If you are passing through Notre Dame and do not know where to stay to eat in Paris, you should know that in this area of Paris there are two quite famous places, one of them for being one of the oldest restaurants and another for having a close relationship with the cathedral of Notre Dame and its history.

 Au Vieux Paris